Library of Michigan

 2019 Public Library Services Grants

-The Public Library Services grant program has closed.
-We are pleased to award 92 grants for summer 2019 programs for a total of $153,554.
+We were pleased to award 92 grants for summer 2019 programs for a total of $153,554.
 The selected libraries are on the Grantees List.
 You can also read the 2019 press release.

 Find previous annual reports, fact sheets and Five-Year Plans for Library Services & Technology Act funds here.